Total Wipeout: Format

 The show was hosted by Richard Hammond, who commentated as the contestants attempted to complete the challenges.
 He was also seen in a studio to provide certain links within the show.
 Although the main footage was filmed in Buenos Aires, Argentina, Hammond recorded his sections from a studio in England.
 Meanwhile, Amanda Byram interviewed the contestants during the show and remained on the sidelines as they made their way through the course.

 Gameplay

 During Total Wipeout contestants are put through a series of obstacle courses and challenges.
 After each challenge a certain number of them are eliminated from the competition.
 After the fourth and final round the fastest of the remaining three competitors around the course wins the game and the cash prize.
 The eliminated contestants can be seen sitting at the side during later challenges.
+The first champion in Total Wipeout history was, kitesurfer, Oliver Clatworthy.